How to get started in self-publishing: easy beginner steps

 I had originally called the post: “Why become a self-publishing author.”, but decided to change it last moment as I thought the new title was a fit.

-And before I can give you an answer, I have to take you on a journey behind the curtains of my life to 4 years ago where my writing journey started for real.
+I’m still on my way through the field and to give you some better insight, I’m going to take you on a journey behind the curtains of my life to 4 years ago where my writing journey started for real.

-Chapter 1: How boredom became the start of my writing journey.
+Chapter 1: The boredom that sparked my writing journey

 It was a hot July evening.
 I sat at my desk scrolling through the internet.
 At the time I was a computer science student, but I had that weird feeling inside where you just know something isn’t for you.

-The night started out like every other night: I doomscrolled for a bit before brainlessly switching on a show.
+The night started out like every other night: I doomscrolled for a bit before mindlessly putting on a show.

 I had pretty much given up trying to find a direction in life, and each night, I sunk deeper into depression.
 And there was nothing more comforting than putting on another episode and pretending like your issues weren’t real.